Verifying releases

 Release integrity

 Releases are built by GitHub Actions on isolated per-OS runners.
-The workflow logs and artifact upload steps are publicly visible at github.com/apinizer/testnizer-releases so you can trace each artifact back to the exact build run that produced it.
+The workflow logs and artifact upload steps are publicly visible at github.com/apinizer/testnizer so you can trace each artifact back to the exact build run that produced it.

 Reporting issues

-Open an issue at github.com/apinizer/testnizer-releases/issues.
+Open an issue at github.com/apinizer/testnizer/issues.